10 Logo Design Principles to Follow

 Avoid using fonts that are common or used as paragraph fonts on the internet.

 This type of recognition will simply make the logo appear drab and uninteresting.

 How many times have you seen a logo designed with the Arial font and thought, “that’s interesting!”?

 Hence, try to look for custom-made fonts, there are plenty of boutique designers that sell these.

 A beautiful and distinctive typeface will help your logo stand out and become memorable, just be sure not to sacrifice readability in the pursuit of a ‘unique look’ with your font.

 Logos are used in a variety of mediums and formats, some of which are going to be very small, such as a business card.

-At such a small scale, it can be challenging to distinguish between lots of colours.
+On such a small scale, it can be challenging to distinguish between lots of colours.